Mortgage Calculator

 How to Use the Mortgage Calculator

 Enter your property price, deposit amount, annual interest rate and loan term.
 Optionally add an extra monthly payment to see how much interest you could save.
-Click Calculate for your full mortgage breakdown including a yearly repayment schedule.
+Click Calculate for your full mortgage breakdown including a yearly repayment schedule and an AI mortgage analysis.

 How Mortgage Payments Are Calculated

 Your monthly mortgage payment is calculated using the amortisation formula.
 Each payment covers both interest on the remaining balance and a portion of the principal.
-In early years most of your payment goes toward interest — over time more goes toward reducing the loan.
+In the early years most of your payment goes toward interest โ over time more goes toward reducing the loan.

 How Much Deposit Do You Need?